- What is the capacity of the High School in comparison to the current enrollment and the projected enrollment growth?

 The district's property tax base (total equalized value) grew by 8.9% this year.
 More property value growth equates to more total property value to spread referendum debt payments and operating expenses across.
 To project tax impact, the district is using a conservative growth estimate for the next 20 years (most years at 1%).
 If property growth and total property value increase more than 1% the final tax impact would be less than projected.

 Wisconsin's school district revenue cap formula does not increase with the opening of a new school.
 The district's expenses will naturally increase due to the additional space needed to serve a larger student population (primarily due to staffing, equipment, supplies, utilities, and other operational costs).
 Therefore, the funding amount stays the same unless voters also approve an operating referendum to exceed the revenue cap for operational funding.
 If the additional funding is not secured, money needed to staff and operate the new school would need to come from existing resources, meaning deep cuts would be needed to balance the budget.
-The state requires a separate question for operating referendums.
+The state requires a separate questions for operating and capital referendums.

 All 10 municipalities contribute to the tax base for the district.
 School district boundaries do not coincide with with city, village, or township boundaries.
 Some municipalities generate more equalized value towards the tax base than they have students enrolled.
 For example, the portion of the City of Madison property within the Sun Prairie district boundaries contributes 16% of the total district tax base.
 However, less than 1% of students who attend district schools live in the City of Madison.